GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

   labeledge("A", (rel: (-1, 0)), "i")
   labeledge("E", (rel: (1, 0)), "n")
 })))

-This diagrammatic representation offers significant advantages over algebraic notation by making the computational structure immediately visible.
-The connected indices represent summation variables, while unconnected indices correspond to the output tensor's dimensions.
-This visual clarity becomes particularly valuable when analyzing complex tensor contractions, as demonstrated in the following example.
+This visual approach becomes indispensable when analyzing complex tensor contractions, as illustrated in the following example.

 #exampleblock([
-*Example: Proving the trace permutation rule*
+*Example: Trace Permutation Rule*

-Consider three square matrices $A$, $B$, and $C$ of the same dimension.
-The trace permutation rule states that $tr(A B C) = tr(C A B) = tr(B C A)$.
-This identity can be elegantly demonstrated using tensor network diagrams.
+The cyclic property of matrix traces provides an excellent introduction to tensor network reasoning.
+Consider three square matrices $A$, $B$, and $C$ of compatible dimensions.
+The trace permutation rule states:
+$
+"tr"(A B C) = "tr"(C A B) = "tr"(B C A)
+$

+*Algebraic proof*: This identity follows from the definition of matrix multiplication and trace, but requires careful index manipulation.

+*Tensor network insight*: The graphical approach reveals why this identity holds at a topological level.

 #figure(canvas({
   import draw: *